llord1/llord1.github.io/Introductory.md

 ---
 layout: page
-title: "Introduction to the Data Science Biocultural Diversity (DSBD) Framework"
+title: "Introduction"
 description: "Introduction to the Data Science Biocultural Diversity (DSBD) Framework"
 ---
 {% include JB/setup %}

 ## The Setting:

 In 2019 a novel coronavirus was recorded; upon its 2020 official designation as a pandemic, the modern world had to grapple with its many shortcomings.
 This situation sparked numerous reports of societal inequities that threatened to inundate healthcare systems.
 Moreover, it highlighted extreme cases of bureaucracy, corruption, discrimination, and even racism.
 Most countries urged their citizens to remain indoors to slow the spread of the virus.

-This time of isolation, however, did facilitate a much needed period of reflection in society.
+However,  this time of isolation did facilitate a much needed period of reflection in society.
 Some families found that confinement with relatives improved their relationships; others found the opposite to be true (as cases domestic abuse increased).
 Modern technology bridged the physical gap of in-person communications.
 However, some struggled to competently utilize the gamut of modernized communication tools, while others struggled to gain access to these resources.

 Societal reflection also facilitated the rethinking of modern institutions.
-Consumers became aware of the resources and industries being prioritized and promoted over others and became more purposeful with their patronage.
-It heartened others actively solicit improved equality in justice systems and expanded access to basic needs resources (especially healthcare).
+Consumers became aware of the resources and industries being prioritized and promoted over others, and therefore, became more purposeful with their patronage.
+It roused others to solicit improved equality in justice systems and expanded access to basic needs resources (especially healthcare).

 Notably, as modern commerce ground to a halt, the environment appeared to thrive.
 In some areas, the air quality improved, others noted less accidental animal killings along transportation routes.
-Moreover, wildlife began to flourish in some areas and even appeared to begin venture out into once-bustling commercial sectors.
-This period of lockdown has not benefited all animals.
+Moreover, wildlife began to flourish in some areas, and these animals were even spotted venturing out into once-bustling commercial sectors.
+However,  this period of lockdown has not benefited all animals.
 In extreme cases, the funding of poacher policing, and captive animals, reliant on public gathers of locals and tourists, experienced reductions.

+Years of study may be required to become fully aware of the actual societal and environmental toll of the most recent pandemic in modern history.
+The utter urgency of understanding this global event was not lost on the public.
+Academics, and citizen scientists alike, openly shared data, and contributed findings as quickly as possible.
+Even data scientists enthusiasts were able to make remarkable contributions to the effort.
+Avi Schiffmann, a US highschooler, was able to employ web-scraping skills when creating the first free and globally accessible, online visual case tracker dashboard.
+It eventually was monitored and followed by various institutions and individuals worldwide, while authorities were scrambling to allocate the necessary resources to accomplish this task.

-However, institutions were revisiting previously problematic proposals for policy changes guarding the government; academics renewed efforts to investigate biodiversity conservation.
+Global citizens began assessing current problematic policies and strove to create and cement positive policies for the future.
+Institutions began revisiting past policy proposals that overlooked, as these may prove to provide positive impacts on the general public.
+Notably, academics renewed efforts to investigate biodiversity conservation.
 On a small-scale, some institutions sought and secured approvals for extending nature reserves.
-On a larger-scale, despite some regulatory rollbacks, as of July 7th, climate activists saw celebrated the abandonment of the Atlantic Coast Pipeline, and the shut-down and emptying of the Dakota Access Pipeline pending a long-awaited thorough environmental review.
+On a larger-scale, despite some regulatory rollbacks, as of July 7th, climate activists saw celebrated the abandonment of the Atlantic Coast Pipeline, and the shut-down and emptying of the Dakota Access Pipeline, pending a long-awaited thorough environmental review.

-While communities are unaware of the actual societal and environmental costs of the pandemic, global citizens can strive to set policies in place and continuously assess ourselves in these areas, to ensure that our situation can only improve.
-Genuine value can be ascertained from studies in the areas of Digital Humanities and Biocultural Diversity (BCD), as they specifically focus on the intrinsic connection between societal structures and its possible harmony with their surroundings.
+Therefore, a genuine value can be generated from studies in the areas of Digital Humanities (DH) and Biocultural Diversity (BCD), as they specifically focus on the intrinsic connection between societal structures and its possible harmony with their surroundings.

 Digital Humanities can be interpreted as the intersection of computing (or digital technologies and humanities disciplines.
 It can be the strategic and systematic implementation and utilization of digital resources on the study of the humanities and further analysis of their application.
 For example, this can take the form of creating digital art using Neural Style Transfer techniques and Tensorflow tools, creating new literature from recurrent neural networks, as well as deciphering ancient text from images and scans of relics.

-Luisa Maffi was the co-founder and director of Terralingua and a pioneer in this domain of research.
+Luisa Maffi was the co-founder and director of Terralingua and a pioneer in the Biocultural Diversity domain of research.
 She revealed the interrelated (and possibly coevolved) nature of the diversity of all forms of life within a complex socio-ecological adaptive system.
 According to Maffi, biological, cultural, and scientific complexity add to the various forms of diversity in life.
 Moreover, BCD proved to have gained momentum; literature was composed to support its inclusion in the "conceptual repertoire" of researchers and policy-makers.

 Motivation is essential to change, however, to properly allocate resources, data collection and analysis should occur.
 Data science offers a plethora of tools in which to explore our world.
 However, it is often a difficult task to decipher what tools to use and when.
 Developing the skill and capacity to achieve this requires quite a bit of study.
 It also requires a significant degree of concern and compassion to dedicate resources into research that may not have a direct, immediate, or substantial financial reward.